Throwing Snow at Rough Trade East

 Tones’ seamlessly blended set used such an array of instruments and sounds it’s impossible to pigeon hole him.
 One track feels like it’s 2am at festival and the next feels like a sunset at Mambo in Ibiza.
 He’s so adaptable and refreshingly experimental it’s clear to see he will definitely become more popular, especially after performing at Radio 1 earlier in the week.
 If you get the chance to see him don’t miss it.

-For further information about Throwing Snow and future events visit here.
+For further information and future events visit Throwing Snow’s website here.

 Watch the video for Avarice here: